bigbluebutton/bigbluebutton.github.io/index.md

   * **Online learning** - BigBlueButton extends its core features to focus on helping instructors engage remote students.
 For example, an instructor can use BigBlueButton's multi-user whiteboard to work together with a student on a math problem.
 BigBlueButton integrates with all the major learning management systems (LMS), including Moodle, Canvas, Sakai, Jenzabar, Blackboard, and D2L.

-Visit our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) to try out BigBlueButton.
-This demo server uses Greenlight (also open source) to let you easily create your own account, setup rooms, invite others, and manage recordings.
+Want to try out BigBlueButton?
+Visit our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) and setup an account.
+The demo server uses Greenlight (also open source) to let you creat rooms, start meetings, invite others, and manage recordings.

-This documementation provides you, the administrator, with all the information you need install, configure, and customize BigBlueButton to your needs.
+Want to learn more about BigBlueButton?
+The documentation below provides you, the administrator, with all the information you need install, configure, and customize BigBlueButton to your needs.

-BigBlueButton is a very active project.
-We regularly release updates as we continually enhance the product based on feedback from the community.

 ## BigBlueButton overview

-BigBlueButton is a web based application: you do not need to install any application or plugin to use it.
+BigBlueButton is an HTML5-based web application.
+Unlike many commercial web conferencing systems that require you to install software, BigBlueButton run within your web browser.
+There no binary to download, nor any plugin to install.

 BigBlueButton uses the web browser's built-in libraries -- called web real-time communication (WebRTC) -- to send and receive audio, video, and screen in real-time.
-We recommend Chrome or Firefox for desktop users, both of which have have excellent support for WebRTC.
-For Chromebooks users, we recommend Google Chrome.
+We recommend Chrome or Firefox for desktop users as both of these browsers have excellent support for WebRTC.
+For Chromebooks users, the built-in Chrome browser is good.

 For Windows users, Microsoft recently [announced that Microsoft Edge](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/) will be switching to use the Chromium engine (the open source engine that powers Google Chrome) in early 2020.
 This means in 2020 about a billion Windows 10 computers will be able to run BigBlueButton with a single click using Window's default web browser.
 Cool.